techdsol/school-manage-d-api/DATABASE_SCHEMA.md

 - **Student Assignments** - Assignment of students to specific class sections (depends on students + class sections)
 - **Teacher Specializations** - Assignment of teachers to teach specific subjects in specific classes (depends on teachers + classes + subjects)
 - **Class Teacher Assignments** - Assignment of teachers as primary/secondary class teachers for class sections (depends on teachers + class sections)
+- **Class Subjects** - Assignment of subjects to class sections with optional teacher assignment (depends on class sections + subjects + teachers)
 - **Student Attendance** - Daily attendance tracking for students (depends on student assignments + teachers)
 - **Teacher Attendance** - Daily attendance tracking for teachers (depends on teachers)